 As Jesus walked to His death, a group of women met Him and were grief-stricken.
-Jesus tells them not to weep for Him…but to weep for themselves and their children.
+Jesus tells them not to weep for Him but for themselves and their children.
 As days would be coming that would be very hard for them.
 He felt great love and compassion for them even though He was steps away from His own death.
-Luke 23:28
+You can read about this account in Luke 23:28.

 How could I ever explain this “church

-The church was lit by hundreds and hundreds of ornate oil lanterns in different jewel toned colors and shapes hanging from above and the whole huge church-fortress smelled like burning oil and incense!
-There was nothing western or familiar about this place.
-It was old and oriental and orthodox!
+The church was lit by hundreds and hundreds of ornate oil lanterns in different jewel-toned colors and shapes hanging from above.
+And the whole huge church fortress smelled like burning oil and incense!
+There was nothing Western or familiar about this place.
+It was ancient and oriental and orthodox!

-We made our way to an area in the huge complex-of-a-church that was the tomb where Jesus was buried.
+We made our way to an area in the huge church complex traditionally thought to be the tomb where Jesus was buried.

 Of course, it looked nothing like a garden and nothing like a tomb.
 It was a small church inside the big fortress church.
 A church inside a church!

 I was so overcome by the magnitude of it all.
-Of Jesus’ supreme sacrifice for me and the extreme and lavish gift of life everlasting at my God’s expense pierced my heart!
+I was focused on Jesus’ supreme sacrifice for me and the extreme and lavish gift of life everlasting at my God’s expense.
+And it pierced my heart!

 But this you must know…

 I was in the inner tomb.
-Inside, where you could see that it was actually a cave.
+Inside, where you could see that where we were was an actual cave.
 Where they laid the dead body of Jesus of Nazareth.
 It was a small cramped space.
 Only a couple of people could fit in at a time.
 I could not stand upright.
 It was a real tomb.